-During the fourth quarter of fiscal 2021 we reported a \$32 million credit to income, as a result of an impairment reversal of \$56 million and a \$24 million write-off of certain intangible assets relating to the Company's Hosiery CGU.
 During the fourth quarter of fiscal 2022 we reported an impairment charge of \$62 million relating to the Company's Hosiery CGU.
 During the fourth quarter of fiscal 2023 we reported an impairment reversal of \$41 million relating to the Hosiery CGU.
-These impairment charges and impairment reversals are included as adjustments in arriving at adjusted operating income, adjusted operating margin, adjusted net earnings, adjusted diluted EPS, and adjusted EBITDA.
+There was no impairment or reversal of impairment identified during the fourth quarter of fiscal 2024.
+Impairment charges and impairment reversals are included as adjustments in arriving at adjusted operating income, adjusted operating margin, adjusted net earnings, adjusted diluted EPS, and adjusted EBITDA.